seanbaxter/DirectXShaderCompiler/docs/ExceptionHandling.rst

 ---------

 A call within the scope of a *try* statement can potentially raise an exception.
-In those circumstances, the LLVM C++ front-end replaces the call with an ``invoke`` instruction.
+In those circumstances, the LLVM37 C++ front-end replaces the call with an ``invoke`` instruction.
 Unlike a call, the ``invoke`` has two potential continuation points: